deveau/hello-laravel/README.md

 # hello-laravel
-crud operations for beginners in laravel
+crud operations for beginners in Laravel